sohmeiling/EFA_CFA_Workshop-2026/README.md

 You can also open the `.qmd` files directly in a Quarto-enabled editor.

-## Notes on project workflow

-This project is primarily a source-materials repository.
-Generated outputs such as HTML render files and `_files/` directories are intentionally ignored by Git to keep the repo clean and focused on the source content.

-## Suggested workflow

-1. Edit the source `.qmd` and `.md` files.
-2. Render locally to preview results.
-3. Check `git status` before committing.
-4. Commit only intended source files.
-5. Push changes to the remote repository.

 ## Licensing and usage

 Use these materials for teaching and learning within the workshop context.
 If you plan to reuse the materials beyond the workshop, review any local institutional or third-party licensing expectations before distributing them.